Pure Salt and Pepper: Additive-Free Guide for Better Flavor and Health

 Proper Storage Tips for Spices

 • Keep it Dark: Exposure to light can degrade the oils in spices, leading to a loss of flavor.
-Store your spice salt and pepper in opaque containers or dark glass jars.
+Store your salt and pepper in opaque containers or dark glass jars.

 • Stay Dry: Moisture is the enemy of spices.
 Make sure your containers are airtight and stored in a cool, dry place like a pantry or cabinet.